Large Number Of Senate Republicans Will Soon Turn On Donald Trump, Anthony Scaramucci Predicts

 Donald Trump could soon be losing the only support keeping him from being removed from office, former White House member Anthony Scaramucci predicts.

-While Republicans have for the most part held the line in support of Trump amid the House impeachment inquiry, Scaramucci predicted that Trump’s “meltdown” regarding Syria could be the breaking point.
+While Republicans have, for the most part, held the line in support of Trump amid the House impeachment inquiry, Scaramucci predicted that Trump’s “meltdown” regarding Syria could be the breaking point.
 Trump has taken bipartisan criticism for the hasty decision to move troops in Syria and allow Turkey to launch a long-awaited military operation targeting America’s Kurdish allies.

 “As more facts unfold about Syria, as more facts unfold about the people that have been arrested recently, and the conjoinment of all those issues over there, it’s going to be devastating for the president,” Scaramucci predicted.